ryjen/ryjen.github.io/content/post/poor-man-s-polymorphism.md

   - polymorphism
   - programming
 date: 2012-11-30
-description: "hacking in c"
+updated: 2019-01-26
+description: "c wierdness"
 aliases:
   - blog/2012/11/30/poor-mans-polymorphism/
 ---

-Like c++ without a virtual table, C structs can be casted between each other if the **field types and ordering are the same**.
-This is entirely not portable across systems.
+Found out that C structs can be casted between each other if the **field types and ordering are the same**.
+It is not portable code, but you can start too see how and why the virtual table and object oriented programming evolved in c++.

+As far as I know it would still be possible to write this in c++, but as always, you should definitely not.

 #### A Quick Example